danialfarid/ng-file-upload/README.md

-  *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *accept="image/*" // standard HTML accept attribute for the browser specific popup window filtering
+  *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *accept="image/*" // standard HTML accept attribute for the browser specific popup window filtering *ngf-reset-on-click="boolean" default true, will reset the model value to empty when you click on the
+            // upload button.
+This allows removing files when you cancel the popup and
+            // selecting the same file again.
+Chrome will empty the files if you cancel the popup by
+            // default but not the other browsers, so test cross browser is using this.

   +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser +ngf-drag-over-class="{accept:'acceptClass', reject:'rejectClass', delay:100}" or "myDragOverClass" or